DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 ### 1. Teaching subject (teachers)

-You must be employed in an English state secondary school on a contract lasting at least one academic year as:
+You must be employed in an English state secondary school on a contract lasting at least one year as:

 * a physics teacher